Hindu God Vishnu, the Preserver

 The following gods are also considered to be manifestations of Vishnu in venerable form (arcavatara).
 These gods are very popular and are worshipped regularly by millions of devotees.
 They are actually responsible for the popularity of Vaishnavisim Vishnu is generally worshipped in various aspects, and seldom in his form.

-Lord Satyanarayana: He the Lord of truth (Sathya), a very popular deity who is generally worshipped in the households on specific occasions as a part of a penance (vratam).
+- Lord Satyanarayana: He is the Lord of truth (Sathya), a very popular deity who is generally worshipped in the households on specific occasions as a part of a penance (vratam).

 Minor Deities of Vaishnavism: